Helen Wolff: Career

 Kurt Wolff was killed in a traffic accident on his way to a meeting in 1963.
 Wolff continued running the imprint until she retired in 1986.
 The imprint continued after she left.
 Wolff was awarded the Inter Nationes Award for Literature and the Arts by the West German Government in 1981 as well as the Goethe Medal in 1985.
-Wolff died in Hanover in 1994.
+Wolff died in Hanover, New Hampshire in 1994.

 They published a number of notable works including Boris Pasternak's Doctor Zhivago, Georges Simenon, Umberto Eco's The Name of the Rose, Italo Calvino's Invisible Cities, and Anne Morrow Lindbergh's Gift From the Sea.
 Wolff never published any of her own work.
 She wrote, but believed a publisher shouldn't publish.
 However, after her death, her novel Hintergrund für Liebe was published in 2020.

+Personal life

+In 1933, she married Kurt Wolff in London and their son, composer Christian Wolff, was born in 1934 in Nice.
+Kurt Wolff had two previous children from his first marriage.